$4.29 Billion in Sales Expected for Teva Pharmaceutical Industries Limited (NYSE:TEVA) This Quarter

-Equities analysts forecast that Teva Pharmaceutical Industries Limited (NYSE:TEVA) will announce sales of $4.29 billion for the current fiscal quarter, according to Zacks Investment Research.
-Five analysts have issued estimates for Teva Pharmaceutical Industries’ earnings, with the highest sales estimate coming in at $4.46 billion and the lowest estimate coming in at $4.13 billion.
-Teva Pharmaceutical Industries reported sales of $4.45 billion during the same quarter last year, which indicates a negative year-over-year growth rate of 3.6%.
-The firm is scheduled to announce its next quarterly earnings report on Wednesday, February 9th.
+Brokerages forecast that Teva Pharmaceutical Industries Limited (NYSE:TEVA) will announce $4.29 billion in sales for the current quarter, according to Zacks Investment Research.
+Five analysts have provided estimates for Teva Pharmaceutical Industries’ earnings.
+The lowest sales estimate is $4.13 billion and the highest is $4.46 billion.
+Teva Pharmaceutical Industries reported sales of $4.45 billion in the same quarter last year, which would suggest a negative year-over-year growth rate of 3.6%.
+The company is expected to issue its next quarterly earnings report on Wednesday, February 9th.

-According to Zacks, analysts expect that Teva Pharmaceutical Industries will report full-year sales of $16.07 billion for the current fiscal year, with estimates ranging from $15.91 billion to $16.24 billion.
-For the next financial year, analysts expect that the company will post sales of $16.31 billion, with estimates ranging from $16.05 billion to $16.59 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Teva Pharmaceutical Industries.
+According to Zacks, analysts expect that Teva Pharmaceutical Industries will report full year sales of $16.07 billion for the current year, with estimates ranging from $15.91 billion to $16.24 billion.
+For the next fiscal year, analysts anticipate that the company will post sales of $16.31 billion, with estimates ranging from $16.05 billion to $16.59 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research firms that cover Teva Pharmaceutical Industries.

-Teva Pharmaceutical Industries (NYSE:TEVA) last issued its quarterly earnings results on Wednesday, October 27th.
-The company reported $0.59 EPS for the quarter, missing the consensus estimate of $0.65 by ($0.06).
-Teva Pharmaceutical Industries had a return on equity of 23.53% and a net margin of 4.47%.
-The business had revenue of $3.89 billion for the quarter, compared to analyst estimates of $4.05 billion.
-During the same quarter in the prior year, the firm earned $0.56 EPS.
-The firm’s quarterly revenue was down 2.8% compared to the same quarter last year.
+Teva Pharmaceutical Industries (NYSE:TEVA) last announced its quarterly earnings results on Wednesday, October 27th.
+The company reported $0.59 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.65 by ($0.06).
+The firm had revenue of $3.89 billion during the quarter, compared to the consensus estimate of $4.05 billion.
+Teva Pharmaceutical Industries had a net margin of 4.47% and a return on equity of 23.53%.
+The firm’s revenue for the quarter was down 2.8% on a year-over-year basis.
+During the same period in the previous year, the business earned $0.56 earnings per share.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Patriot Financial Group Insurance Agency LLC lifted its stake in Teva Pharmaceutical Industries by 52.3% in the third quarter.
-Patriot Financial Group Insurance Agency LLC now owns 6,243 shares of the company’s stock valued at $61,000 after buying an additional 2,143 shares in the last quarter.
-American International Group Inc. lifted its stake in Teva Pharmaceutical Industries by 4.6% in the third quarter.
-American International Group Inc. now owns 156,222 shares of the company’s stock valued at $1,522,000 after buying an additional 6,889 shares in the last quarter.
-Bank of New York Mellon Corp lifted its stake in Teva Pharmaceutical Industries by 1.9% in the third quarter.
-Bank of New York Mellon Corp now owns 1,793,200 shares of the company’s stock valued at $17,467,000 after buying an additional 32,617 shares in the last quarter.
-Schonfeld Strategic Advisors LLC lifted its stake in Teva Pharmaceutical Industries by 48.9% in the third quarter.
-Schonfeld Strategic Advisors LLC now owns 918,900 shares of the company’s stock valued at $8,950,000 after buying an additional 301,800 shares in the last quarter.
-Finally, Migdal Insurance & Financial Holdings Ltd. lifted its stake in Teva Pharmaceutical Industries by 7.6% in the third quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 21,284,555 shares of the company’s stock valued at $207,317,000 after buying an additional 1,494,519 shares in the last quarter.
-50.60% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of TEVA.
+Man Group plc bought a new stake in Teva Pharmaceutical Industries during the first quarter worth about $213,000.
+Paloma Partners Management Co bought a new stake in Teva Pharmaceutical Industries during the first quarter worth about $148,000.
+Principal Financial Group Inc. boosted its stake in Teva Pharmaceutical Industries by 8.1% during the first quarter.
+Principal Financial Group Inc. now owns 128,772 shares of the company’s stock worth $1,486,000 after acquiring an additional 9,631 shares in the last quarter.
+Schroder Investment Management Group bought a new stake in Teva Pharmaceutical Industries during the first quarter worth about $359,000.
+Finally, Financial Sense Advisors Inc. boosted its stake in Teva Pharmaceutical Industries by 24.6% during the second quarter.
+Financial Sense Advisors Inc. now owns 261,165 shares of the company’s stock worth $2,586,000 after acquiring an additional 51,565 shares in the last quarter.
+50.60% of the stock is currently owned by institutional investors and hedge funds.

 Teva Pharmaceutical Industries Company Profile